Museum of the Communist Party of China

 The Museum of the Communist Party of China is located at the intersection of Beichen East Road and Datun North Road, in Chaoyang District of Beijing, China.
 It is adjacent to the Olympic Green.
 The museum is managed by the Central Propaganda Department of the Chinese Communist Party.

 History

 After the 19th National Congress of the Chinese Communist Party, the Central Committee of the Chinese Communist Party decided to build a museum to fully display the history of the Chinese Communist Party (CCP).
 A total of seven design units received the design task, three were shortlisted, and the final winner was the scheme of Beijing Institute of Architectural Design Co., Ltd..
 The construction project started on September 10, 2018, and was completed on May 5, 2021.
 More than 200 units and nearly 50,000 people participated.

 On June 18, 2021, the museum officially opened.
 That same day, Xi Jinping, Li Keqiang, Li Zhanshu, Wang Yang, Wang Huning, Zhao Leji, Han Zheng, Wang Qishan and other party and state leaders visited the museum and reviewed the Chinese Communist Party Admission Oath.

+Xi was a driving force in establishing the museum, consistent with his view that it is important to "enhance Party cadres' and members' belief in Marxism and communism, their belief in socialism with Chinese characteristics, and their confidence in the great rejuvenation of the Chinese nation."

+The museum aims to be "a spiritual home and shrine for Communists' education and purification."